librenms/librenms/doc/Developing/os/Wireless-Sensors.md

   - $low_limit = Defaults to null.
 Sets the low threshold limit for the sensor, used in alerting to report out range sensors.
   - $high_warn = Defaults to null.
 Sets the high warning limit for the sensor, used in alerting to report near out of range sensors.
   - $low_warn = Defaults to null.
 Sets the low warning limit for the sensor, used in alerting to report near out of range sensors.
-  - $entPhysicalIndex = Defaults to null.
-Sets the entPhysicalIndex to be used to look up further hardware if available.
-  - $entPhysicalIndexMeasured = Defaults to null.
-Sets the type of entPhysicalIndex used, i.e ports.

 Polling is done automatically based on the discovered data.
 If for some reason you need to override polling, you can implement the required polling interface in `LibreNMS/Interfaces/Polling/Sensors`.
 Using the polling interfaces should be avoided if possible.